jmsnavarro/fromExcelToCSV/README.md

 Developed using Visual Studio Code with Python extension.

-# For python 2.4.3
+For python 2.4.3, please run fromExcelToCSV_py243.py

-Run fromExcelToCSV_py243.py

 ## Source file requirements
 1. Source must be placed on the same directory as the python script